North Wales Holiday June 2001 - page 1

 ...Criccieth on the Lleyn Peninsula and our first port of call

-was the putting green after a coffee in the café.
+was the putting green, after a coffee in the café.
 The sun shone warmly

 all day - the best day for weather during our time in North

 Wales.
-Head to the next page for more from
+On the next page there's more

-North Wales >>>.
+Snowdonia and North Wales >>>.

 |